danrgonzalez/danrgonzalez.github.io/_posts/2016-05-01-Metis-Project-Luther.md

 Worldwide_ROI_LOG = Widest_Release_T + Horror + Thriller + Columbia

-The model above achieved an Adjusted R2 : 0.31.
-All variables in the final model are statistically significant (significance level: 0.03).
+This model achieved an Adjusted R^2 : 0.31.
+All variables in the model are statistically significant at a significance level of 0.03.

-Visually, here are the associations:
+Visually, here are the associations between ROI and the variables in the model:

 ![Associations]({{https://github.com/danrgonzalez/danrgonzalez.github.io}}/images/Screen Shot 2016-05-10 at 3.36.18 PM.png)